CESNET/du-docs/docs/vm.md

 ### Rebuilding Image

 If you are not familiar with docker build.
 Check our [documentation](/docs/dockerfile.html).
 For docker image, docker registry is needed.
 You can use our [https://hub.cerit.io](https://hub.cerit.io) registry, that can store your docker image.
 Images can be referred as: `cerit.io/[project]/[image]:[tag]`.
-TBD: hub docs
+See [docs](/docs/harbor.html).

 To rebuild one of the images above, use the following `Dockerfile` example:
 ```